EthanCai/programming-learning-notes/projects-part-4.md

 ## Misc

-- [Apache Flume](http://flume.apache.org/): Flume is a distributed, reliable, and available service for efficiently collecting, aggregating, and moving large amounts of log data.
-It has a simple and flexible architecture based on streaming data flows.
-It is robust and fault tolerant with tunable reliability mechanisms and many failover and recovery mechanisms.
-It uses a simple extensible data model that allows for online analytic application.
 - [twill](http://twill.idyll.org/): a simple scripting language for Web browsing
 - [vagrantup](https://www.vagrantup.com/): Create and configure lightweight, reproducible, and portable development environments.